SNAP Benefits in Minnesota: How to Apply and Qualify

 Replacement SNAP for Disaster-Related Food Loss

-If a disaster destroys food you bought with SNAP, you can get replacement benefits.
-Report the loss to your county agency within 10 days.
-Check for current timelines or statewide waivers after widespread events.
+If a disaster like a flood or power outage destroys food you bought with SNAP, you can request a replacement.
+Report the loss to your county agency within 10 days to have those benefits restored.
+Check for current timelines after an event.

 SNAP Employment & Training (SNAP E&T)

-This program offers free job training and education to help you find better work.
-It's open to adult SNAP recipients who can work.
-To enroll, ask your county worker or find a local E&T provider.
+This program offers free job training and education to help you find better employment.
+Any adult SNAP recipient interested in working is eligible.
+Contact a local SNAP E&T provider or your county worker to enroll.